-- Roll out all relevant policies into recent acquisitions and integrations of businesses as we continue to grow our global footprint. - Continue to ensure the implementation of the Supplier Code to ensure that our suppliers understand the expectations and commitment required concerning their workforce as a GardaWorld approved supplier. - Conduct our next annual review of our policies and procedures throughout 2020/21 to ensure that lessons are identified and continual improvement opportunities are exploited.
-We will incorporate the results into our Business Management System as part of every Oversight Board.

-- Ensure that our new Business and Human Rights Working Group meets not less than quarterly to review and discuss pertinent topics to ensure the implementation of the GardaWorld Code and Supplier Code, as applicable, throughout our operations. - Ensure that our UK Subsidiary reviews annually and, if necessary, amends and updates its Modern Slavery Act Statement. - Roll out an independently hosted "Whistleblower" hotline, which will cater for all our working languages.
-Any employee, contractor or supplier that has any ethical concerns about our business will be able to file such concerns either via the internet or by speaking to an independent telephone operator.
+- Continue to roll out all relevant policies into recent acquisitions and integrations of businesses as we continue to grow our global footprint. - Continue to ensure the implementation of the Supplier Code to ensure that our suppliers understand the expectations and commitment required concerning their workforce as a GardaWorld approved supplier. - Conduct our next annual review of our policies and procedures throughout 2021/22 to ensure that lessons are identified and continual improvement opportunities are exploited.
+We will incorporate the results into our Business Management System as part of every Oversight Board. - Roll out an enhanced Due Diligence process to reduce the risk of inadvertently contracting with a party who has engaged or continues to engage in Human Rights abuses. - Deliver diversity and inclusion training across the business to further develop a diverse and inclusive culture and to reduce the potential for workplace discrimination. - Ensure that our Business and Human Rights Working Group meets not less than quarterly to review and discuss pertinent topics to ensure the implementation of the GardaWorld Code and Supplier Code, as applicable, throughout our operations. - Ensure that our UK Subsidiary reviews annually and, if necessary, amends and updates its Modern Slavery Act Statement. - Continued rollout of the QHSE Management Training Course.